eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-combo.md

 ## Running the CLI command

-Determine the following for your cloud deployment:
+Determine the following values for your cloud deployment:

-- {namespace}: The `cwctl` command creates the namespace if it does not yet exist.
+- `namespace`: The `cwctl` command creates the namespace if it does not yet exist.
-- {kadminuser} & {kadminpass}: Initial Keycloak administrator username and password.
+- `kadminuser` and `kadminpass`: Initial Keycloak administrator user name and password.
-- {kdevuser} & {kdevpass}: A developer username and password that will be granted access to this deployment of Codewind.
+- `kdevuser` and `kdevpass`: A developer username and password that will be granted access to this deployment of Codewind.
 The `cwctl` command creates the user and adds it to the realm if it does not exist.
-- {ingress}: The ingress domain for your cloud environment.
+- `ingress`: The ingress domain for your cloud environment.

 Codewind is required to run as privileged and as root because it builds container images.
-If your cluster is running OpenShift, run the following commands where <namespace> is the namespace into which you plan to install Codewind:
+If your cluster is running OpenShift, run the following commands where `<namespace>` is the namespace into which you plan to install Codewind:

 - To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<namespace>`.
 - To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<namespace>`.